sasajo/polyapi-java/README.md

 });
 ```

-### Custom functions
+### Poly server functions
-It is possible to create custom functions that can be used in Poly.
+It is possible to deploy server functions that can be used in Poly.
 To do so, you need to create a class with desired function.
 For example:
 ```java
 public class CustomFunction {
     public String sayHello(String name) {